Impana-Prakash/daily-tech-journal/day-2.md

 Feeling confident with the basics and excited to continue learning step by step.

 ##  Reflection
 Every small step counts.
-Staying consistent is my main goal 💪
+Staying consistent is my main goal Updated on Day 2